CenterForDigitalHumanities/navplace-viewer/README.md

 ## Functionality Notes

 ### Brute Force Feature Detection
-The viewer has a brute force standpoint when it comes to rendering these resources' geograpic data on the web map.
+The viewer has a brute force standpoint when it comes to rendering these resources' geographic data on the web map.
 It will render __ALL__ the `navPlace` properties it finds on the object supplied and its children (`items` or `structures`) and their children [recursively](https://www.merriam-webster.com/dictionary/recursion).
 For example, if you supply a Manifest which has a `navPlace` property which contains 2 Canvas items that also contain the `navPlace` property, __ALL__ 3 geographies will be rendered.
 If the Manifest contains the same geographic information as the Canvases, the data will be duplicated.
 See the Options section below to control this behavior.

 ### Resolve Resources By Default
 The viewer will resolve all [referenced values, or embedded object values missing key details](https://iiif.io/api/presentation/3.0/#12-terminology) like `items`.
 Going back to our previous example of the Manifest with two Canvases that all have a `navPlace` property.
 If the `navPlace` properties were referenced Feature Collections, they would be resolved and appear in the viewer.
 If the Canvas items were referenced, they would be resolved and checked for `navPlace` which would also be resolved if it were referenced.
 This logic applies recursively from the top level item (such as a Collection) through all children items.
 See the [/tests/referenced/](/tests/referenced/) directory for examples of referenced resources.
 [They can be supplied to the viewer to see the functionality](https://centerfordigitalhumanities.github.io/navplace-viewer/?iiif-content=https://centerfordigitalhumanities.github.io/navplace-viewer/tests/referenced/collection-2.json).
 See the Options section below to control this behavior.

 ### Options For These Behaviors
-You can toggle how the viewer functions by supplying URL parameters or marking the checkboxes available in the UI below the web map.
+You can toggle how the viewer functions by supplying URL parameters or marking the check boxes available in the UI below the web map.

  - *Limit navPlace Detection* : Only use the navPlace properties on my top level object and its direct children.
-Don't search rescursively through the Linked Data relationship hierarchy for all the navPlace properties.
+Don't search recursively through the Linked Data relationship hierarchy for all the navPlace properties.
 Its URL parameter is `dig` and is `dig=true` by default.
  - *Limit Resolved Resources*: When you come across a referenced value string or object, don't resolve the URI.
 Don't resolve everything while going through the Linked Data relationship hierarchy.
 Its URL parameter is `resolve` and is `resolve=true` by default.

 ### Toggleable Basemaps